-20 Reasons Why Your Search Ranking & Traffic Might Drop - Search Engine Journal
+22 Possible Reasons Why Your Site Traffic Dropped

 - Direct traffic isn’t affected by social media or Google changes and serves as an independent source of visitors.

 You can track your direct traffic stats in your Google Analytics dashboard.
-If you want to increase your direct traffic, you should focus on having a clear and memorable brand.
+If you want to increase your direct traffic, focus on having a clear and memorable brand.

 Continuously provide value and expert advice to your website visitors and show them that you are an expert in your industry.

-Though we don’t know exactly what Google looks at, there are a couple metrics (bounce rate and average time spent on your webpages) you can easily measure inside Google Analytics.
+User engagement can impact your search rankings.
+Bounce rate and average time spent on your webpages are two metrics you can easily measure inside Google Analytics.

 These metrics aren’t a direct ranking factor, but they do indicate whether you’re delivering a good experience for your users.

 Want to reduce a high bounce rate?
-Check out: 20 Proven Tactics That Will Reduce Your High Website Bounce Rate.
+Check out 20 Proven Tactics That Will Reduce Your High Website Bounce Rate.

 Want to make people spend longer treading your content?
 Read 3 Tips to Increase the Time People Spend Reading Your Content.

-Google defines duplicate content as substantial blocks of content that appear across or within domains that are significantly similar or completely match other content.
+Google defines duplicate content as substantial blocks of content that appear across or within domains that are significantly similar to or completely match other content.

 This is not always considered deceptive or malicious and doesn’t always result in lower search engine rankings.

 When content is obviously deliberately duplicated to manipulate rankings and increase traffic, your site will get penalized.
+It can mean your content competes for the same queries, and when Google thinks a query should have more diversity it may penalize one of those pages.

-Your rankings will suffer and in the worst-case scenario, your site can be removed entirely from Google’s index and will no longer be found in search.
+Your rankings will suffer and, in the worst-case scenario, your site can be removed entirely from Google’s index.
+It will no longer be found in search.

-There is no shortcut to increasing your website traffic and high search engine rankings.
+There are no shortcuts to increase your website traffic.

+If you want to get more search engine visibility you have to put in a lot of time and effort.

-Don’t try to take an alternative through sketchy strategies and suffer the negative consequences of such behavior.
+Don’t try to take a shortcut through sketchy strategies, or you could suffer the negative consequences of poor search ranking and lost traffic.

-Instead, keep informed about the latest updates and best practices to increase your online visibility and grow your business.
+Keep informed about the latest updates and best practices to increase your online visibility and grow your business.